 Figure 2: A typical growth curve for a bacterial population.
 Compare the difference in the shape of the curves in the death phase (colony-forming units (CFUs) versus optical density).
 The difference is due to the fact that dead cells still result in turbidity.

 Figure 3: Schematic showing the procedure for plating E. coli.

+Figure 4: A root nodule that contains nitrogen-fixing bacteria.

 Table 1: The four phases of bacterial growth.